 Kerala sambar vs Tamil Nadu Sambar

-This sambar uses fresh coconut, urad dal and cumin seeds in its spice paste.
-The Tamil style sambar does not have urad dal or cumin.
+This version uses fresh coconut, urad dal and cumin seeds in its spice paste.
+The Tamil style recipe does not have urad dal or cumin.
 Neither does it use green chili or garlic.

-This sambar uses an assortment of vegetables.
+This recipe uses an assortment of vegetables.
 But some are almost mandatory.
-While you can make this sambar with Brinjals, Drumsticks, Carrots and many veggies typically used in a sambar, the Kerala sambar uses a mixed veggies.
+While you can make this sambar with Brinjals, Drumsticks, Carrots and many veggies typically used in a sambar, what makes this version hearty is the plethora of veggies.

 I have used a combination of carrots, potatoes, okra and drumstick in this recipe along with shallots and garlic today.